yourselfhosted/slash/docs/getting-started/collections.md

 ## Conclusion

-Slash Collections offer a user-friendly and organized way to group, manage, and share related Shortcuts.
+Monotreme Collections offer a user-friendly and organized way to group, manage, and share related Shortcuts.
 By utilizing the defined Collection attributes, users can seamlessly categorize and access information, promoting collaboration and improving overall productivity.